William Benitz Page last modified:

 Chapters in his life

 William led an event-filled life.
-We have split his life story into the following easily defined chapters, represented by the buttons in the top menu.
+We have split his life story into the following easily defined chapters, represented by the second row of buttons in the top menu.

 Endingen: 1815-1833, 0-18 years old